-Most of your credit card debts and loans are directly reported to the 3 major credit bureaus every month.
-Each of your credit account statuses are regularly added on to your credit report showing whether you are late with your payments or whether the account is paid or closed.
+Most of your credit card debts and loans are reported directly to the 3 major credit bureaus every month.
+Each of your credit account statuses are regularly added to your credit report showing whether you are late with your payments or whether the account is paid or closed.

 When you settle your debts, the creditor would update your credit report with the status of “Settled” or “Paid as Settled.”
 The former status is naturally better than the later one, but any other payment status on the accounts except “Paid as agreed” or “Paid in full” may harm your credit score.

-In debt settlement, you aren’t paying your dues full as you have agreed to the creditor.
-So, debt settlement will definitely have a negative impact on your credit score.
+With a debt settlement, you aren’t paying your dues in full as you have agreed to with the creditor.
+So, a debt settlement will definitely have a negative impact on your credit score.
 Your credit score is dependent on a few factors, so the exact impact on your score may vary considering the other information on your credit report.
-However, it’s quite sure that debt settlement may have a significant effect on your credit score.
+However, it’s quite sure that a debt settlement may have a significant effect on your credit score.

 How to settle the debt without damaging credit

-One thing is sure, you need to create a fund or a reserve to pay off your debt.
-When you have saved enough money to pay off your debts, you may try to negotiate with the creditor for lowering the debt amount.
+One thing is for sure, you need to create a fund or a reserve to pay off your debt.
+If you have saved enough money to pay off your debts, you may try to negotiate with the creditor to lower the debt amount.

 1. Choose which debt to handle first